tempestrock/qmk/pst-01/README.md

 ### Shift

-The symbols that can be reached via <kbd>Shift</kbd> often do not follow any standard.
-Instead, the combination of "normal" typing and using <kbd>Shift</kbd> is based on what I find helpful.
+The combination of symbols (normal, "shifted", and "downed" typing) often does not follow any standard.
+Instead it is based on what I find useful for an efficient typing.

-Implementing this was quite a pain: You have to know and take into account the original combination of "normal" and "shifted" typing.
+Implementing this was quite a pain: You have to know and take into account the original combination of normal, "shifted", and "altgr"ed typing.
 If you e.g. want a key to be available directly when the key is pressed but originally this symbol is reachable via <kbd>Shift</kbd>, then you have to register (= press down) <kbd>Shift</kbd> first, register the "partner" key (= the key that is necessary to be pressed in order to get the actually wanted symbol to appear in combination with <kbd>Shift</kbd>), and then unregister (= release) <kbd>Shift</kbd> again.
 The same is true for symbols that are reachable via <kbd>AltGr</kbd>.
 All of this led to an implementation of various macros that handle the different cases of "normal", "shifted", and "altgr"ed typing.
+(To be found in `shift-handling.h`.)

 ### Digits and Function Keys